 It’s not that Google doesn’t care about the millions of Americans that need treatment, remember, pulling those ads cost Google millions of dollars in potential revenue; instead this was a reaction to the ‘lead aggregators’ that were gaming Google and the addiction community.
 These people were posing as Treatment Centers, but were essentially marketing companies selling patients.
 Wherever there is a booming industry, shady hucksters will try to capitalize.

 To combat this Google hooked up with LegitScript (remember LegitScript) to enact a 15-standard approach when determining whether or not an addiction treatment provider was a legit operation or a scam.

-With LegitScript, Hydracen Shores would have had to pass the 15 point checklist, as well as pay tons of extra money in application fees, and marketers would have had to pay tons of annual fees per new facility on top of their already ridiculously high ad spend.
-An expensive hassle to be sure, considering you may not even have gotten certified.
+With LegitScript, Hydracen Shores would have had to pass the 15 point checklist, as well as pay tons of extra money in application fees, and would have had to pay tons of annual fees per new facility on top of their already ridiculously high ad spend.
+An expensive hassle to be sure, considering you may not even get certified.

 Admittedly, Google is letting up on some of these bans, but it bears consideration.

-This demonstrates the fickle nature of relying solely on PPC campaigns to drive traffic to your website.
+This demonstrates the fickle nature of relying solely on PPC campaigns for lead generation.
 You need to think long term, and Drug Rehab SEO should be your primary strategy.
 Good SEO essentially means great content.